TheDrNimRaz/TheDrNimRaz/README.md

 ## Welcome to My GitHub Profile

 Hello!
 My name is **Nim Raz**, and I hold a Ph.D. in Electrical Engineering.
 My academic journey began with a Bachelor of Arts in Physics from the prestigious Talpiot program.
-Throughout my career, I have been deeply involved in numerous projects, particularly in the fields of communications and electronics.
+Throughout my career, I have been deeply involved in numerous projects, particularly in communications and electronics.

 In recent years, my focus has shifted towards the communication of space probes and satellites.
-This GitHub page serves as a repository for some of the projects I've contributed to and showcases my expertise in these areas.
+This GitHub page is a repository for some of the projects I've contributed to and showcases my expertise in these areas.

 ## Areas of Expertise

-- **Electrical Engineering**: Extensive knowledge and hands-on experience in designing and implementing electronic systems.
+- **Electrical Engineering**: Extensive knowledge and hands-on experience designing and implementing electronic systems.
-- **Physics**: Strong foundation in physical principles, aiding in the development of innovative solutions.
+- **Physics**: Strong foundation in physical principles, aiding in developing innovative solutions.
 - **Communications**: Specializing in the communication systems of both terrestrial and spaceborne platforms.
 - **Space Probes and Satellites**: Recent projects have concentrated on enhancing the communication capabilities of space exploration instruments.